 There are two types of the most common form of diabetes.
-Diabetes UK estimates that 10 per cent of all those living with diabetes within the UK have Type 1, compared to 90 per cent of those living with Type 2 diabetes.
+Diabetes UK estimates that 10 per cent of those who are living with diabetes in the UK have Type 1 diabetes, compared to 90 per cent of those living with Type 2 diabetes.

-Of this, there were about 31,500 children and young people living with diabetes under the age of 19.
-The vast majority of which are diagnosed with Type 1.
+Of this, around 31,500 were children and young people living with diabetes under the age of 19.
+The vast majority of which were diagnosed with Type 1.

 Emily Munn, Type 1 Young Leader, said: “A lot of people confuse Type 1 and Type 2 and just assume that people with Type 1 have diabetes because they’ve eaten too much sugar.